oresat/oresat-linux/docs/design/oresat-linux-manager.rst

 App system
 ----------

-Every DBus interface will have it own app.
+Every D-Bus interface will have it own app acting as the driver for OLM to use.

 Apps will:

-- Defines the interface between CANopen's Object Dicationary and a daemon DBus interface.
+- Defines the interface between CANopen's Object Dicationary and a daemon D-Bus interface.
 - Register OreSat daemons with the daemon controller.
 - Register filename keywords with file transfer system, so OLM can move